 - 1. The Gaming Commission shall administer the provisions of this Ordinance and shall have all powers necessary therefore. - 2.
 In exercise of its duties, the Commission shall: - a.
 Promulgate such rules and regulations as may be necessary and desirable for the proper implementation of this Ordinance; - b.
-Identify and define the rules of play for each Class II and Class III game permitted;
+Identify and define the rules of play for each Class II and Class III game permitted; - c.

-- c.
 License, supervise, inspect and oversee all gaming activities and persons employed in gaming activities conducted on Indian lands; - d.
-Conduct or contract with other government agencies or private entities to conduct background investigations of key employee and primary management official applicants; - e.
-Carry on a continuous study and investigation of Class II and Class III gaming on Indian lands for the purpose of: - (i) ascertaining any defects in or abuses of the standards and regulations in this Ordinance or applicable rules and regulations; - (ii) formulating recommendations for changes in the standards and regulations in this Ordinance and any and all applicable rules and regulations; - (iii) preventing abuses and evasions of the standards and regulations prescribed by this Ordinance and applicable rules; - f.
-Report to the Tribal Council on any matters related to gaming which are deemed by the Tribal Gaming Commission to constitute an emergency requiring immediate action; - g.
-Take any action it deems necessary and appropriate for violation(s) of this Ordinance or of applicable rules and/or regulations, including but not limited to license suspension, revocation, prosecution, referral for prosecution, or civil suit; and - h.
-Subject to the approval of the Tribal Council, employ such persons as are necessary to carry out the specific and general powers and duties of the Commission. - i.
-Prepare and submit an annual budget to the Tribal Council for approval in accordance with the Tribe's standard practice for approving the budgets of other tribal agencies.
+Conduct or contract with other government agencies or private entities to conduct background investigations; - e.
+Carry on a continuous study and investigation of Class II and Class III gaming on Indian lands for the purpose of: - (i) Ascertaining any defects in abuses of the standards and regulations in this Ordinance or applicable rules and regulations; - (ii) Formulating recommendations for changes in the standards and regulations in this Ordinance or applicable rules and regulations; - (iii) Preventing abuses and evasions of the standards and regulations prescribed by this Ordinance and applicable rules; - f.
+Report to the Tribal Council on any matters related to gaming that are deemed by the Tribal Gaming Commission to constitute an emergency requiring immediate action; - g.
+Take any action it deems necessary and appropriate for violation(s) of this Ordinance or of applicable rules and/or regulations, including but not limited to License suspension, revocation, prosecution, referral for prosecution, or civil suit;